 I cookie sono importanti per la user experience su Akamai.com.
 Con l'obiettivo di ottimizzarla usiamo i cookie per memorizzare le informazioni della registrazione, raccogliere dati utili per le statistiche in modo da migliorare l'usabilità e distribuire contenuti su misura per voi.
 Fate clic su "Accetto" in basso per autorizzare i cookie e andare direttamente al sito che desiderate visitare.

-— Akamai Technologies, Inc. (NASDAQ: AKAM), the leader in powering video, dynamic transactions and enterprise applications online, today reported financial results for the first quarter ended March 31, 2010.
-Revenue for the first quarter 2010 was $240.0 million, a 14 percent increase over first quarter 2009 revenue of $210.4 million, and a 1 percent increase over fourth quarter 2009 revenue of $238.3 million.
+Akamai Technologies, Inc. (NASDAQ: AKAM), the leading provider of cloud optimization services, today reported financial results for the first quarter ended March 31, 2011.
+Revenue for the first quarter of 2011 was $276.0 million, a 15 percent increase over first quarter 2010 revenue of $240.0 million.

 Quarterly Conference Call